CheshtaFoundation/cheshta-hugo/content/english/_index.md

   service_item:
     # service item loop
     - title : "About Us"
+      id: "about"
       images:
       - ""
-      content : "Cheshta Foundation is an Charitable Trust & Training Centre working in the field of disability management and rehabilitation of persons afflicted with CP(Cerebral Palsy) and M.R.(Mental Retardation) with a primary objective of training and awareness creation.
+      content : "Cheshta Foundation is an Charitable Trust & Training Centre working in the field of disability management and rehabilitation of persons afflicted with CP(Cerebral Palsy) and MR(Mental Retardation) with a primary objective of training and awareness creation.
 The Training Centre was initially established as an NGO “Cheshta” in August 2010 .
 After a few years of activities the Trust was registered as “Cheshta Foundation”in January 2015 at Allahabad, Uttar Pradesh (India)."
       button:
         enable : false
         label : "Check it out"